nomis/candle-dribbler/README.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The Zigbee specifications are thousands of pages long and it supports 240
-endpoints per device but there's no attribute to describe on/off endpoints if
+endpoints per device but there's no attribute to describe on/off clusters if
 you have more than one of the same type!

-The control endpoints are in the following order:
+The control cluster endpoints are in the following order:

 .. list-table::
    :widths: 20 10 70